 Smith cares for these young men as they tackle life’s challenges, showing them that Jesus alone provides lasting happiness and salvation, even while many of these players have all the world could offer: talent, fame and money.
-Yet for 23 years, Smith served those who had nothing at all as a chaplain in San Quentin State Prison in California.
+Yet for 23 years, Smith served those who had nothing at all — he was a chaplain in San Quentin State Prison in California.
 It had been God’s calling on Smith’s life since the day those six bullets ripped through his flesh.

 Smith’s life began in Stockton, Calif., not too far away from where he now lives.
 He had expressed an interest in sports from an early age as he fell in love with the game of baseball.
 His father was his baseball coach, his best friend, his hero.
 Dad did all he could to teach his son life’s most important lessons as he shielded young Earl from the rugged world around them.

 By the end of Smith’s teenage years in 1975, however, the outside world had crept in.
 The rules of the streets governed Smith’s life.
 He had thrown himself into the world of gangs and drugs.

 That year, a man owed Smith some drug money and wasn’t returning it.
 Being a man of the streets, Smith alerted the whole neighborhood that he would get his retribution, violent or not, if he ever saw the man again.
 Then in October, Smith returned from a golf outing to watch the World Series when he received a knock on his door.
 It was the man who owed him, and he had brought along a stranger.
 Smith let them in.